yogeshnogia/yogeshnogia/README.md

 * 🖥️  See my portfolio at [My Work](https://tej.life/work)
 * ✉️  You can contact me at [yogesh@tej.life](mailto:yogesh@tej.life)
 * 🚀  I'm currently working on [Tej.life](http://tej.life)
-* 🧠  I'm learning kubernetes nodejs microservices
+* 🧠  I'm learning Kubernetes nodejs microservices
 * ⚡  An entrepreneur, self-starter, able to balance quality, delivery, and focus, as well as an excellent communicator with a hands-on approach to business.

 <a href="https://www.twitter.com/yogeshnogia" target="_blank" rel="noreferrer"><img